marcusgsta/blog/recreating-a-landing-page.md

 Ok, let's make some CSS triangles.
 I create a new div with the class of 'shapes'.
 Since each div can have two extra div:s in the form of the pseudo-elements :before and :after, this is all that is needed for the HTML.

+The CSS triangle which uses borders and zero width and height creates a right-angled triangle, I decided instead to use clip-path this time.

+## SASS Functions to keep it DRY - Don't Repeat Yourself

 Since I will be repeating the same shape three times, I could also make use of a CSS function, to reduce repeating lines of code.
 However, this seems not to be available using CSS only.
 Since I'd like to delve into writing functions I change my mind and add SCSS anyway.